driemworks/fangorn/README.md

 Track: Track 1 - dApp Track?
 Track: Track 3 - tinkerer track?

+-  contracts are built using https://forum.polkadot.network/t/pendzl-a-smart-contract-library/5975

 #### Description
+Fangorn is a p2p threshold encryption network that enables 'practical' witness encryption.

+It enables decentralized conditional access control for generic data sets.

+It acts as a decentralized key management system for Polkadot.
+Unlike LIT:
+- more decentralized, permissionless + open protocol

 Intent-bound data is revolutionizes access control for web3.